 A cumulative analysis requires modeling to include noise from any solar facility and substation existing and proposed by the time of filing the application and any existing sensitive receptors within a 3,000-foot radius from any noise source proposed for this Facility or within the 30 dBA noise contour, whichever is greater.
-There are no other solar facilities within 3,000 feet of a Project noise source or within the 30 dBA noise contour, so a cumulative analysis is not required.
+There are no other solar facilities within 3,000 feet of a Project noise source or within the 30 dBA noise contour and the existing South Ripley Substation does not include a high voltage transformer nor is it currently functional (it is current operating as a transmission pass through), so a cumulative analysis is not required.